kyle2277/Font_Blanc/README.md

 <pre>
 ~$ java FontBlancMain file1.txt password decrypt
 </pre>
-This reproduces the original file.
+This reproduces the original file.\
-The general form:
+The general form is:
 <pre>
 ~$ java FontBlancMain <path to file> <password> <"encrypt" or "decrypt">
 </pre>